f1redf0x/exvirion-web/content/posts/reverse_vpn.md

 # The Coolest Hacker Trick I've ever learned

 When I was just a pitiful script-kiddie, I spent hours watching Hak5 episodes.
 There was something so welcoming about Darren and Shannon explaining basic Linux skills.
-[In this hak5 technolust episode, Darrin does something that blew my mind.](https://youtu.be/b7qr0laM8kA?si=IRa2nHB6X4nKomPt&t=226) In the link in the last sentence, watch between 3:46 and 7:10 of the video.
-He describes a scenario where one of the client devices (in this case, a Lan Turtle)that connects to his vpn server is designated as a "vpn gateway" for all the other devices.
+[In this hak5 technolust episode, Darren does something that blew my mind.](https://youtu.be/b7qr0laM8kA?si=IRa2nHB6X4nKomPt&t=226) In the link in the last sentence, watch between 3:46 and 7:10 of the video.
+He describes a scenario where one of the client devices (in this case, a Lan Turtle) that connects to his vpn server is designated as a "vpn gateway" for all the other devices.

 The long and short of it is that any device that's connected to the vpn can hop through that gateway device as if it was sitting on the same network.